TalTech-PSG453/loading_motor_dt/README.md

 ## General Overview
 ****

-loading_motor_tb repo is a digital twin for the loading motor -- name -- .
+loading_motor_tb repo is a digital twin for the loading motor ABB 3GAA132214-ADE.

 It consists of 2 parts:
 - ROS package tb_digital_twin
-- Unity project containing vizualization of -- name --
+- Unity project containing vizualization

 These 2 parts are interconnected and are communicating over the ROS bridge, however, they are also capable of running on their own, if you provide the required data (e.g. csv files / rostopic pub).